mont266/FriendsOfRescue/content/posts/2021-10-22-hilda-zelda.md

 ![](https://ucarecdn.com/2b20fd7f-7777-4f48-aecc-83af71568b2d/)

+Not one single message about these gals….growing from kittens to cats in rescue, so unfair 💔

 The girls are both very shy to start and will need a patient and understanding owner.
 They require a quieter home, preferably with no young children, as loud noises can send them into hiding.

 Once these girls let their guard down they are such sweethearts and love a wee pet and cuddle and even sleep on fosters bed 🥰